Being With: The Axis Syllabus with Claire Turner Reid and Kerwin Barrington – REGISTER NOW!

 Gratitude Lodge at Earthdance Tickets

-Includes a bed in the Gratitude Lodge, Jam offerings, and food during the jam.
+Includes a bed in the Gratitude Lodge, event offerings, and food.

 Camping Tickets

-Includes a spot to camp at Earthdance, Jam offerings, and food during the jam.
+Includes a spot to camp at Earthdance, event offerings, and food.

 Commuter Tickets

-You will have access to the Jam offerings including food for the event.
+You will have access to the event offerings and food.

 Cancellation Policy